EPIC 10-DAY HAWAII ITINERARY

 If you didn’t have breakfast, then I suggest stopping at Kula Lodge for great food and views.
 After that, you have a few options.

-Black Rock: If you were intrigued by the idea of cliff jumping, then head (back) to Black Rock in Ka’anapali.
+Black Rock: If you are intrigued by the idea of cliff jumping, then head (back) to Black Rock in Ka’anapali.
 The cliff is about 20-30 feet up and is a real adrenaline rush for adventure lovers.

 Ho’okipa Beach: Maui is known as one of the world’s best windsurfing islands.
 So, head over to Ho’okipa Beach to enjoy this fun outdoor activity.
 If you’re just a beginner, then I’d suggest Kanaha Beach Park for calmer surf.